Tuition and Financial Aid

 Tuition

-Tuition for the online master of architecture program is charged on a per-term basis.
-For the 2022–23 academic year, the per-term flat rate is $12,275 for Standard Admission* students and $12,539 for Advanced Standing students.
+Tuition for the online master of architecture program is charged on a per-credit-hour basis.
+For the 2026–27 academic year, the per-credit-hour flat rate is $1,582 for Standard Admission* and Advanced Standing students.

 Please note that tuition is subject to increase at the start of each academic year.
 Students will be responsible for travel and accommodation costs related to in-person immersions as well as the global experience requirement.